Sorin0907/Google-Docs-Bulk-Formatter-/README.md

+# 📜 Google Apps Scripts Collection

+Welcome to the **Google Apps Scripts Collection** repository!
+This repository contains a suite  Google Apps Script created to replace some annoying tasks in Google Docs.
+These scripts save time and effort on repetitive tasks and improve efficiency.

+## 📂 Scripts Included

-# Google Docs Font Formatter
+### ✨ 1.
+Google Docs Font Formatter

-A versatile Google Apps Script for Google Docs that allows users to automate the process of changing specific font styles, colors, and font families according to user preferences.
-This script was created because Google Docs does not natively provide this functionality, and it is much faster than manually updating text in multiple places.
+A script that automates the process of changing specific font styles, colors, and font families in Google Docs.
+This tool is ideal for users who need consistent formatting for highlighted text across large documents.

-## Features

-- Target specific fonts in a Google Docs document and change them to a new font, color, and style.
+- **Features**:
-- Configurable settings for font type, text color, and styles such as italics, bold, and underline.
+  - 🎨 Target and change specific fonts, colors, and styles including italics, bold, and underline.
-- Easy to integrate and use with any Google Docs document.
+  - ⚙️ Customizable settings to suit individual document needs.

+- **Use Case**:
+  - Created to address the lack of native bulk font formatting in Google Docs, making it faster than manual updates.

+---

+### 🔍 2.
+Pattern Remover Script

+A script to find and remove specific text patterns in Google Docs, like "in Appendix <letter>", including a trailing space.
+It ensures the rest of the document formatting is preserved while efficiently cleaning up unwanted text.

+- **Features**:
+  - 🧹 Uses regular expressions to identify and remove specified patterns.
+  - 🛡️ Maintains existing text formatting in the document.

+- **Use Case**:
+  - Developed for scenarios where removing repetitive patterns can save substantial editing time.

-## Setup
+## 🚀 Setup and Installation

 ### Prerequisites

-- Google Account
+- ✅ Google Account
-- Access to Google Docs and Google Apps Script
+- ✅ Access to Google Docs and Google Apps Script editor.

-### Installation
+### Installation Steps

 1. **Open Your Google Document**:
-   - Open the Google Doc you want to apply the script to.
+   - 📂 Go to the Google Doc where you want to use the script.

 2. **Access Google Apps Script Editor**:
-   - Click on `Extensions` in the menu.
+   - 🛠️ Click on `Extensions` > `Apps Script`.
-   - Select `Apps Script`.

 3. **Add the Script**:
-   - Delete any existing code in the editor.
-   - Copy and paste the contents of `fontFormatter.gs` into the script editor.
+   - ✏️ Copy and paste the desired script from this repository into the Apps Script editor.

 4. **Configure the Script**:
-   - Set the following constants in the script:
+   - ⚙️ For the Font Formatter, set constants like `FONT_TO_CHANGE`, `NEW_FONT`, etc.
-     - `FONT_TO_CHANGE`: Specify the font you want to target (e.g., `'Roboto Mono'`).
-     - `NEW_FONT`: The font you want to apply (e.g., `'Arial'`).
-     - `NEW_COLOR`: The hex color code you want to apply (e.g., `'#000000'` for black).
-     - `MAKE_ITALIC`: Set to `true` to apply italics, `false` otherwise.
-     - `MAKE_BOLD`: Set to `true` to apply bold, `false` otherwise.
-     - `MAKE_UNDERLINE`: Set to `true` to apply underline, `false` otherwise.
+   - ⚙️ For the Pattern Remover, no specific configuration is needed as it uses predefined patterns.

 5. **Run the Script**:
-   - Click the Run button in the Apps Script editor.
+   - ▶️ Click the Run button in the Apps Script editor.
-   - Authorize the script to run if prompted.
+   - 🔒 Authorize the script if prompted.

-## Usage

-Modify the constants at the start of the script to alter the font, style, and color changes as desired.
-Run the script to automatically apply these changes to all occurrences of the specified font in your document.

-## Motivation
+## 💡 Motivation

-While working on my EPA project, for my Level 4 Software Development Apprenticeship, I decided to change the style of some highlighted words.
-Google Docs' lack of a bulk formatting feature meant that each change had to be done manually, which was both time-consuming and prone to error.
-The repetitive nature of this task was BORING.
+These scripts were developed during my Level 4 Software Development Apprenticeship.
+The need came while working on my EPA project, where after I finished the write up, I decided to change the formatting for all highlighted documents and realised that Google Docs does not offer that feature.
+To change formatting for over 300 words is just BORING and time consuming.
+So I just decided to use the time to learn something new.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss any changes or improvements.
+Feel free to submit pull requests or open issues to discuss potential changes or improvements.
+Whether it’s adding new features, addressing bugs, or expanding the collection, your input is valuable.

-## License
+## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

 - Thanks to the open-source community for guidance and inspiration.
+- Special thanks to [Your Name or Organization] for support and collaboration.